Manual Handling in Hospital Settings Understanding Injuries and Their Causes

 4. Individual-Related Factors

-Individual characteristics, including physical fitness, training, and health conditions, can affect susceptibility to manual handling injuries.
+Individual characteristics, including physical fitness, training and health conditions, can affect susceptibility to manual handling injuries.

 • Physical Fitness: Poor physical fitness or strength can increase injury risk.